Head lice drug being studied as possible COVID-19 cure

 Dr. Michael Chang, an infectious disease specialist at McGovern Medical School at UT Health spoke with ABC13 Tuesday.

-He said doctors, scientists and public health experts are looking at several drugs including ivermectin, hydroxcycloroquine, and remdesivir.
+He said doctors, scientists and public health experts are looking at several drugs including ivermectin, hydroxychloroquine, and remdesivir.

 Ivermectin is an anti-parasite drug commonly used to treat hair lice.